Large-scale streaks in a turbulent bluff body wake: Flow structures

 The spatial structure of the $m=2$ mode (figure \ref{fig:ux_2500000_m1m2}$b$) is quite different from that of the $m=1$ mode.
 In the $m=2$ mode visualization, distinct elongated structures are present throughout the domain.
 Notice in particular the structures inside the dashed rectangular boxes.
 The streamwise extent of these structures can be up to $\lambda_x/D \approx 25$ (see $70 < x/D < 95$), significantly larger than the wavelength of the vortex shedding mode $\lambda_x/D \approx 7$.

 Figure \ref{fig:ux_azimuthal_inst}($a$,$c$) show the instantaneous streamwise velocity field in the near-intermediate and intermediate-far wake, respectively, of the disk on a $x/D-\theta$ plane.
 The $x/D-\theta$ plane is constructed by unrolling the cylindrical surface at a constant $r/D$.
 For the near-intermediate field (figure \ref{fig:ux_azimuthal_inst}$a$), the plane is located at $r/D = 1.25$ while for the intermediate-far field (figure \ref{fig:ux_azimuthal_inst}$c$), $r/D = 2.5$ is chosen.
 In both figures, vortex shedding structures are evident, spaced at an approximate wavelength of $\lambda_x/D \approx 7$.
-Upon removing the contribution of the vortex shedding mode that lies in $m=1$ azimuthal wavenumber \citep{johansson_proper_2002, johansson_far_2006-1,nidhan2020spectral}, the streaks become readily apparent in figure \ref{fig:ux_azimuthal_inst}($b$,$d$).
+These structures and the wavelength of $\lambda_x/D \approx 7$ become even more evident when the flow field at the respective radial locations in the near-intermediate and intermediate-far wake are constructed with only the $m=1$ mode, as shown in figure \ref{fig:ux_azimuthal_inst}($b,d$).
+Upon removing the contribution of the vortex shedding mode that lies in $m=1$ azimuthal wavenumber \citep{johansson_proper_2002, johansson_far_2006,nidhan2020spectral}, the streaks become readily apparent in figure \ref{fig:ux_azimuthal_inst}($b$,$d$).
 See again the structures contained inside dashed rectangular boxes in figure \ref{fig:ux_azimuthal_inst}($b$,$d$).
 These observations in figure \ref{fig:ux_2500000_m1m2} and \ref{fig:ux_azimuthal_inst} are strong initial indications of the presence of large-scale streaks in turbulent wakes, similar to those recently reported in the numerical and experimental datasets of turbulent jets \citep{pickering_lift-up_2020, nogueira_large-scale_2019}.
 In what follows, the characteristics and robustness of these elongated structures are quantified through various statistical and spectral measures.

 To this end, we invoke the Taylor's hypothesis, converting time $t$ at a location $x_0$ to pseudo-streamwise distance from $x_0$: $x_t = U_\mathrm{conv} t$, where $U_{\mathrm{conv}} = U_{\infty} - U_d$ is the convective velocity.
 Since the defect velocity in the wake $U_d \ll U_\infty$ (where $U_\infty$ is the free-stream velocity), $U_{\mathrm{conv}}$ is approximated by $ U_{\infty}$.
 Taylor's hypothesis requires velocity fluctuation to be sufficiently small compared to $U_{\mathrm{conv}}$.
 Figure \ref{fig:Taylor_hyp} shows that this requirement is met since turbulence intensity ($K^{1/2}/U_\infty$) drops below $12\%$ beyond $x/D = 10$ for all radial locations and below $ 4 \%$ at $x/D = 30$.
 Previous work on turbulent wakes has shown Taylor's hypothesis to be valid in the wake when $K^{1/2}/U_{\infty}$ drops below $\sim 10\%$ \citep{antonia1998approach, kang2002universality, dairay2015non, obligado2016nonequilibrium}.
 Invoking Taylor's hypothesis, $\St \approx U_\infty k_x$.
 In this study we will particularly focus on $\St \rightarrow 0$ (obtained from either temporal spectra or SPOD at different $x/D$ locations) which, by Taylor's hypothesis, is equivalent to large-scale streaks with $k_x \rightarrow 0$ ($k_x$ being the streamwise wavenumber) at those locations.